International Women’s Day: A Boudoir Photographer’s Perspective

 My background in Sociology has taught me that each of our experiences of life on this earth is unique, but they're also not totally unlike our neighbors'.
 While our stories may be personal and have their nuances, we also share many of the same battles and commonalities, and that unites us.
 Sociology, as defined, is the study of the development, structure, and functioning of human society.
 The study of social problems.
 The whole of society is broken down into groups by all sorts of demographics, depending on the study at hand, but individual qualities and experiences of each person within that group create an overlap in ways that are much more profound than generalizations made based on race, ethnicity, gender, etc. Unfortunately, and especially where politics are involved, the differences between groups can be exaggerated to the point of polarization based on prescribed ideas fed to us by the media and government.
 Generalization of groups of people, otherwise known as stereotyping, can often be used as a manipulation tactic to inject fear where those differences lay.
 We all fall victim to these fearful ideas at some point, whether we realize it or not, even if we think we are ultimately open-minded and accepting of others' differences.
 A white person may say they have no issues with someone of a different race, however they might find themselves in a situation at some point where their thoughts or behavior, whether conscious or subconscious, result in them acting in a way toward that person of other race based on stereotypes they've learned.
 It's not necessarily their fault, but they feel some sort of discomfort because of maybe... something they heard on the news about a person of that race.
 Situations like this can and often do occur between men and women, adults and kids, cis hetero and LGBTQ+, etc. But in effect, what’s created in us when we have these feeling/action confliction is this cognitive dissonance that holds us hostage; we act in a way that doesn't match with what we believe about who we are as an individual, we aren't sure how to handle it, and so we wait for others “like us" to determine how we should believe and act, and we follow that crowd whether they know where they're going or not.
 That’s dangerous, and it’s happening all around us, to us, and most of us don’t even realize it.

 I love boudoir photography because, in a way, it’s a form of therapy that helps individuals to stop comparing themselves to others, and instead celebrate their beauty as something special in it’s own right.
-I wish for them to have pride in their uniqueness, and not seek to change it because it’s different.
-And helping them see experience through being photographed is not only therapy for them, it is for me too.
+I wish for them to have pride in their uniqueness, and not seek to change themselves in order to fit into some sort of "standard".
+And helping them to see those differences as beautiful, through being photographed by me, is not only therapy for them— it is for me too.

 MAKING CHANGE:

 This next statement may come as a surprise you, but I squirm at the word “feminist”.
-For a concept that’s meant to be so positive, I find its teachings to be very polarizing and ambiguous.
+For a concept that’s meant to be so collective and positive, I find its teachings to be very dividing and ambiguous.
 At its core, feminism is meant to bring women together to fight for gender equality, but in reality, it’s come far from that.
-Feminists can hardly agree on what it means to be a feminist.
+Feminists themselves can hardly agree on what it means to be a feminist.
 Not only that, but it creates an overtly polarizing barrier between women and men, and even woman to woman.
-What some feminists would consider a movement for equality among our male counterparts, others would call a straight up war against "all that is responsible for the shortcomings of women"-- Men.
+What some feminists would consider a movement for equality among our male counterparts, others would call a straight up war against "all that is responsible for the shortcomings of women"— that being, men.
 That’s just not productive by any means.
 In the case of woman-to-woman, some feminists call sex work a form of patriarchal oppression while other feminists assert that it’s their body, their choice, and more about self-expression than oppression.
 Even the idea of pro-life and pro-choice is held hostage by competing feminist ideologies.
-Is anyone actually right?
-So many other factors come into play, from one individual to the next, and those factors are important to consider.
+Is (Can) anyone actually be totally and objectively right, here?
+So many other factors of life and experience come into play, from one individual to the next, and those factors are important to consider.

 CHANGE TAKES COURAGE; THE KIND THAT COMES FROM WITHIN